 Growing up in a church-going household, Matt started to follow Jesus seriously in his early teens.
 He remembers praying before starting university “hold onto me, and help me hold on to you” God answered that prayer and brought him through Macquarie University with not only a science degree but more importantly, a conviction that best life always includes Jesus.

 Matt is married to Emily and together they have four young children: Roxy, Mason, Ezra and Toby.
-Ezra was born in the hallway at home, which makes him extra special.
-Matt was born and raised on Sydney's North Shore, the son of a surfboard shaper.
+Matt was born and raised in Sydney, the son of a surfboard shaper.
 Apart from pastoral responsibilities, he loves to exercise and spend time with family and friends around a pizza.
 Matt is passionate about people coming to know and experience Jesus' lordship in every area of life.

 Jeremy Morris | Assistant Minister

 Jeremy is husband to Mim and father of Sophie, all of whom have loved being a part of the St Bede’s community since 2017.
 Having finished Moore College in 2017, Jeremy started in 2018 as the Assistant Minister, with a focus on growing ministries to younger generations and their families.
 He is passionate about helping people grapple with how God’s love for them makes sense of their unique experience of life.
 Jeremy loves a hit of golf, eating meals with friends, enjoys a walk of the Bay and is perhaps overly zealous about the world of sport!

 Sylvia Barry | Student Minister